-Successful impacts: This is the very first inquiry of this type undertaken by the UN Committee on the Rights of People with Disabilities and so has enormous symbolic importance at the international level.
+This is the very first inquiry of this type undertaken by the UN Committee on the Rights of People with Disabilities and so has enormous symbolic importance at the international level.

-It's worth bearing in mind that...: Local authorities and councils did not cooperate with the Committee during the visit, despite several invitations inviting them to participate.
+Local authorities and councils did not cooperate with the Committee during the visit, despite several invitations inviting them to participate.
 It's also worth noting that Damian Green, the Work and Pensions Secretary has dismissed the critical report.
-The UK government argued in its response paper (published at the same time as the Committee's report) that the UN report "focuses on too narrow a scope and, in doing so, presents an inaccurate picture of life for disabled people in the UK".30 It is clear that further campaigning work will be necessarily ensure the positive impacts of the inquiry are cemented.
+The UK government argued in its response paper (published at the same time as the Committee's report) that the UN report "focuses on too narrow a scope and, in doing so, presents an inaccurate picture of life for disabled people in the UK".
+30 It is clear that further campaigning work will be necessary to ensure the positive impacts of the inquiry are cemented.